AbhishekGMV/Python-rookie-codes/VisitPatient/README.md

 ### Advantages <br/>
  Reduces paper work!
 (Eco-friendly) <br/>
-	QR will be sent to visitor’s phone number. <br/>
+	QR will be sent to visitor’s Mail ID.
 	In worst case (visitor who doesn’t have a phone), Hard copy of QR code will be provided. <br/>

  Improves Quality of business <br/>
+ Helps improve Social distancing activity. <br>
 	Technology helps reduce Man power. <br/>
 	Reduces cost of maintenance. <br/>